Azure/azure-powershell/src/ResourceManager/StreamAnalytics/Commands.StreamAnalytics/help/Test-AzStreamAnalyticsInput.md

 ## SYNTAX

 ```
-Test-AzureRmStreamAnalyticsInput [-JobName] <String> [-Name] <String> [-ResourceGroupName] <String>
+Test-AzStreamAnalyticsInput [-JobName] <String> [-Name] <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Test-AzureRmStreamAnalyticsInput** cmdlet tests the ability of Stream Analytics to connect to an input.
+The **Test-AzStreamAnalyticsInput** cmdlet tests the ability of Stream Analytics to connect to an input.

 ## EXAMPLES

 ### EXAMPLE 1: Test the connection status of an input stream
 ```
-PS C:\>Test-AzureRmStreamAnalyticsInput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -Name "EntryStream"
+PS C:\>Test-AzStreamAnalyticsInput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -Name "EntryStream"
 ```

 This tests the connection status of the input EntryStream in StreamingJob.